Streator, Illinois: Coal and cityhood

 Streator began with coal.
 Vast beds of coal lie just beneath the surface throughout much of Illinois.
 The demand for coal was increasing in the mid-19th century, and East Coast capitalists were willing to invest in this region.
 The area was originally known as Hardscrabble, "because it was a hard scrabble to cross the Vermilion River and get up the hill to where the town was first located".
 The town was renamed Unionville in honor of the local men who fought for the Union during the Civil War.

 In 1866 Worthy S. Streator, a prominent railroad promoter from Cleveland, Ohio, financed the region's first mining operation.
 Streator approached his nephew Col. Ralph Plumb at a railway station in December 1865 about overseeing a mining operation in central Illinois for him and several investors.
 Colonel Plumb agreed and arrived in the town then called Hardscrabble in February 1866.
 Success of the project required a rail line near the mines.
-Plumb and Streator "invited" Streator's friend, then Ohio Congressman James A. Garfield to sign on as an investor.
-In return, Garfield was expected to work with Robert C. Schenck, then the president of the American Central railroad, in getting the railroad to "bend their lines" to Streator.
-Eventually the plan did not work.
-The Vermilion Company then made arrangements with the Fox River line for their needed rail service.
+Plumb and Streator "invited" Streator's friend, then-Ohio Congressman James A. Garfield, to sign on as an investor.
+In return, Garfield was expected to work with Robert C. Schenck, then the president of the American Central railroad, in getting the railroad to "bend their lines" to Streator, though this did not pan out.
+The Vermilion Company then made arrangements with the Fox River line for their much-needed rail service.

 Included in Col. Plumb's duties were overseeing the platting and incorporation of the quickly growing area.
-Plumb served as Streator's first mayor serving two terms.
+Plumb served as Streator's first mayor, serving two terms.
 Plumb's mark on the early development of Streator was notable.
 The main hotel and the local opera house bore his name.
 He financed the construction of the city's first high school.
 Earlier in his life he served as an Ohio state representative and as an officer in the Union Army.
 Later in life he served Illinois as a representative in Congress.

 Streator grew rapidly due to a number of factors: the need for coal in Chicago, the desire of European immigrants to come to America, and the investments made by East Coast capitalists willing to invest in coal operations.
 Plumb needed laborers for his mines, but the Vermilion Coal Company was unable to afford European employment agents.
 Instead, it alerted steamship offices of the new job opportunities and convinced local railroads to carry notices of Streator's promise.

 Land was sold to incoming miners at discounted prices as another enticement, but the company retained mineral rights to the land.
 In 1870, Streator's population was 1,486, but by 1880 its population tripled.